uchicago-cs/cmsc35350/_sources/syllabus.rst.txt

 Grading
 -------

-The final grade will be divided as follows:
+We expect the final grade to be divided as follows:

 * 50% final paper

 * 50% class participation

-There will be no midterms or final exam.
+We do not expect to have a midterm or final exam.

 Policy on academic honesty